eschercloudai/image-builder/docs/book/src/capi/providers/openstack-remote.md

 Check out `images/capi/packer/openstack/packer.json` for more variables such as allowing the use of floating IPs and config drives.

-### Building Image on OpenStack
+### Building Image on Openstack

 From the `images/capi` directory, run `PACKER_VAR_FILES=var_file.json make build-openstack-<DISTRO>`.

-An instance is built in OpenStack from the source image defined.
-Once completed, the instance is shut down and the image is created.
+An instance is built in Openstack from the source image defined and once completed, the instance is shutdown and the image gets created.
-This image will default to private, however this can be controlled via `image_visibility`.
+This image will default to private however this can be controlled via `image_visibility`.

-For building a ubuntu 22.04-based CAPI image with Kubernetes 1.23.15, run the following commands:
+For building a ubuntu-2204 based capi image with Kubernetes 1.23.15, run the following commands:

 #### Example
 ```bash